isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

     ![](images/drop-element-outline-view_cs.png){width="300" align="left"}

--   The **Options** menu in the *Outline View* allows you to perform generic operations such as Cut, Copy, Delete, Generate ID, Insert element before or after the current element, Rename or replace an element, Unwrap an element, and create a snippet out of the selected element.
+-   The **Options** menu in the *Outline View* allows you to perform generic operations such as Cut, Copy, Delete, Generate ID, Insert element before or after the current element, Rename or replace an element, Wrap an element, Unwrap an element, and create a snippet out of the selected element.

 >[!NOTE]
 >